MOUNT PEAK "SENTINEL"

 Liquid Architecture

 Sentinel is the most structural expression of Mount Peak Winery.
 Inspired by the historic lookout post of the Monte Rosso vineyard, this Cabernet Sauvignon stands as a monument to high-altitude viticulture.
-By combining the power of Napa Valley with the mineral elegance of Sonoma, Sentinel offers a dense wine with firm tannins and a longevity designed to span decades in the cellar.
+By combining the power of Napa Valley with the mineral elegance of Sonoma, Sentinel offers a dense wine with firm tannins and a longevity designed to endure decades in the cellar.

 1. Identity Profile